Skip to Main Content

 Elgato Icon

-2. The Elgato window consists of two parts: the left side of the screen is a list of the steps to save your video, the right side will guide you through each step of the process.
+2. The Elgato window consists of two parts: the left side of the screen is a menu listing all the steps to save your video; the right side will guide you through each step of the process and will serve as a viewing window for your video.
+Following is information about the steps listed on the left.

 Elgato Get Started

-Video and Audio connections are set; simply click Continue until you get to the screen with the red Start Recording button.
+Connect Video and Connect Audio: Video and Audio connections are already selected for you; simply click Continue until you get to the screen with the red Start Recording button (Record will be highlighted in the left menu).

-NOTE: If you wish to change the aspect ratio, you can do so on the Connect Video screen.
-Click on the Other Features Tab for more information.
+If you wish to change the aspect ratio, you can do so on the Connect Video screen.
+Click on the Additional Features Tab for more information.

 Elgato Record